petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances.md

 Configuration of a Liferay DXP system happens at different [scopes](./understanding-configuration-scope.md).
 Configuration at the virtual instance scope is the next most broad scope after the system scope.

 !!! important
     The system scope is the highest level configuration scope.
 All virtual instances are impacted by configuration done at this scope.
 The *instance* scope applies only to one particular virtual instance.
-If your installation contains only one virtual instance, there's no practical difference between a system scoped configuration and a virtual instance scoped configuration.
+If your installation contains only one virtual instance, there's no practical difference between a system-scoped configuration and a virtual instance-scoped configuration.
 Both types of configuration apply throughout your system.

 Perhaps you already have a server hosting a Liferay DXP installation and a database.
 It has many [Users](../../users-and-permissions/users.md), [Sites](../../site-building.md), and specific [instance settings](./virtual-instances/instance-configuration.md).
 If you require a second similar installation, then adding a virtual instance might be right for you.